zhong-j-yu/rekex/doc/UsersGuide.md

 all datatypes and rules for the entire grammar.

-Since Rekex provides multiple ways to define rules, we need a precise procedure to determine the rule for any given datatype.
+Since Rekex provides multiple ways to define rules, Rekex needs a precise procedure to derive the rule for any given datatype.
 Rekex finds the ctors for a datatype in one of the following places, in that order
 - explicit ctors in the catalog
 - explicit ctors in the class/interface body of the datatype